bloominstituteoftechnology/React-Todo/README.md

 - **Don't focus on styling yet**.
 We want you to worry about function over form today.
 - Your todo list should display a list of todos, an input field, a submit button, and a clear all button.
 - Be sure to use the given files for building out these components.
-- `<App />` will hold all the data needed for this project.
+X `<App />` will hold all the data needed for this project.
 It will also be the container for your Todo Components.
 X All of your application data will be stored here on `<App />`.
   - All of your `handler` functions should live here on `<App />`.
 X `<TodoList />` receives your Todos array and iterates over the list generating a new `<Todo />` for each element in the array.